MrJluks/JBackups/README.md

 # Jluk's Backups

 JBackups is a program written in python that allows you to save the directories you need to back up and create it when you need it, as well as restore files.
+Sorry for my bad code